Last updated 7/27/2014

-- There will be a seven-week period between submission of applications and the first date on which offers may be made to students.
-The earliest date that students can submit applications is Tuesday, January 21, 2014.
+- There will be a six-week period between submission of applications and the first date on which offers may be made to students.
+The earliest date that students can submit applications is Tuesday, January 20, 2015.
 The earliest date on which an offer can be made to a student is Monday, March 2 at 9 am.
 (In future years, the submission date will be the Tuesday immediately after Martin Luther King’s birthday.
 The notification date will be the first or second Monday in March).

 - Students must inform (via email) their DCT of any offer, rejection, acceptance and withdrawal.

 - Students should check their SPAM folders to ascertain if any interview or acceptance offer has been directed to SPAM.

 - Immediately after accepting an offer, students are required to send emails to ALL sites they applied to indicating that they are withdrawing from consideration.
 Students must also notify the DCT of their decision as soon as a decision is made.